FadelMamar/ocr/README.md

-# 🧠 OCR-as-a-Service (LLM-Powered Optical Character Recognition)
+# 🧠 OCR-as-a-Service (VLM-Powered Optical Character Recognition)

 Welcome to the OCR project!
 This repository hosts a performant and extensible web service that performs **Optical Character Recognition (OCR)** using **Visual Language Models (VLMs)** via API calls.
 The initial implementation is in **Python**, with plans to introduce **Rust** for further performance gains.